 First year students participate in an employability development programme which is part of the University's Leicester Award.
 The programme includes interactive workshops designed to develop students' awareness and skills in areas such as teamwork, leadership, communication skills, decision making and presenting to others.
 Working with a well-known employer, students undertake a business game scenario which gives them a taste of the graduate recruitment process.
 Whilst we don't expect first year students to know what they want to do after graduation, we do know that engaging early in thinking about their strengths, personal values and potential career aims is key to helping students achieve their dreams.
 The Economics Leicester Award programme aims to do just that.

 Information, advice and guidance is available to assist you with the graduate job application process.
 The Department's Student Support Manager is available to help with research, opportunities and applications.
 The Career Development Service is also available on campus to students for help, guidance and support.

-To find out what types of roles some of our previous graduates have progressed into please click here.
+Find out the types of roles some of our previous graduates have progressed into.

 There are opportunities to undertake project work with student societies and employer lead organisations.
 In some modules students are also given the opportunity to work in small groups to complete the coursework component part of their modules.